gitkraken/vscode-gitlens/README.md

 # What's new in GitLens 9

 - Adds GitLens over Visual Studio Live Share
-  - Live Share guests will now have read-only access to GitLens' features
-- Adds a new Git virtual file system provider for the `gitlens:` scheme &mdash; closes [#430](https://github.com/eamodio/vscode-gitlens/issues/430)
-  - Replaces GitLens' internal handling of file revisions, which allows for better performance, as well as avoiding the use of temp files.
-It also provides a much better experience when dealing with file encodings, images, etc.
-- Adds an _Explore the Repository from Here_ (`gitlens.views.exploreRepoRevision`) command which opens a virtual workspace folder (uses the Git virtual file system provider) for the repository at the specified point in time (commit, branch, tag, etc) &mdash; closes [#398](https://github.com/eamodio/vscode-gitlens/issues/398)
-- Adds a new [_Repositories_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#repositories-view- 'Jump to the Repositories view docs'), formerly the _GitLens_ view, to visualize, navigate, and explore Git repositories &mdash; closes [#456](https://github.com/eamodio/vscode-gitlens/issues/456), [#470](https://github.com/eamodio/vscode-gitlens/issues/470), [#494](https://github.com/eamodio/vscode-gitlens/issues/494)
+- Adds a new [_Repositories_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#repositories-view- 'Jump to the Repositories view docs') to visualize, navigate, and explore Git repositories
-  - Provides a cleaner information-rich view of your opened repositories, more git commands (fetch, push, pull, checkout, stage, unstage, etc), better visibility and accessibility of existing features, and [more](https://github.com/eamodio/vscode-gitlens/tree/master/#repositories-view- 'Jump to the Repositories view docs')
-- Adds a new [_File History_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#file-history-view- 'Jump to the File History view docs'), formerly the _History_ view, to visualize, navigate, and explore the revision history of the current file
+- Adds a new [_File History_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#file-history-view- 'Jump to the File History view docs') to visualize, navigate, and explore the revision history of the current file
-  - Provides similar features to the former _History_ view as well as quickly toggling file tracking on and off, changing the base (branch, tag, commit, etc) of the file's history, and [more](https://github.com/eamodio/vscode-gitlens/tree/master/#file-history-view- 'Jump to the File History view docs')
-- Adds an all-new [_Line History_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#line-history-view- 'Jump to the Line History view docs') to visualize, navigate, and explore the revision history of the selected lines of current file &mdash; closes [#354](https://github.com/eamodio/vscode-gitlens/issues/354)
+- Adds an all-new [_Line History_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#line-history-view- 'Jump to the Line History view docs') to visualize, navigate, and explore the revision history of the selected lines of current file
-  - Provides similar features to the _File History_ view including quickly toggling line tracking on and off, changing the base (branch, tag, commit, etc) of the selected lines' history, and [more](https://github.com/eamodio/vscode-gitlens/tree/master/#line-history-view- 'Jump to the Line History view docs')
-- Adds an all-new [_Search Commits_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#search-commits-view- 'Jump to the Search Commits view docs') to search and explore commit histories by message, author, files, id, etc &mdash; closes [#455](https://github.com/eamodio/vscode-gitlens/issues/455)
+- Adds an all-new [_Search Commits_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#search-commits-view- 'Jump to the Search Commits view docs') to search and explore commit histories by message, author, files, id, etc
-  - Provides somewhat similar features to the former _Results_ view as well as it is now a persistent view, makes it easier to start a commit search, and [more](https://github.com/eamodio/vscode-gitlens/tree/master/#search-commits-view- 'Jump to the Search Commits view docs')
 - Adds an all-new [_Compare_ view](https://github.com/eamodio/vscode-gitlens/tree/master/#compare-view- 'Jump to the Compare view docs') to visualize comparisons between branches, tags, commits, and more
-  - Provides somewhat similar and powerful features to the former _Results_ view as well as it is now a persistent view, makes it easier to start a comparison, and [more](https://github.com/eamodio/vscode-gitlens/tree/master/#compare-view- 'Jump to the Compare view docs')
 - And much more

 See the [release notes](https://github.com/eamodio/vscode-gitlens/blob/master/CHANGELOG.md 'Open Release Notes') for the full set of changes